What happened to me?

 8. Medical support – essential for me along the journey

-These included psychologists, medication, my local general practitioner, psychiatrists and psychiatric wards.
+These included medication, my local general practitioner, psychologists and psychiatrists.
 I have been helped by all of them.
 I’m not giving advice in relation to any of these, as I know nothing of your situation.
 If you think you need medical help, seek the appropriate people.

 9. God works miracles